okorach/sonar-tools/doc/sonar-audit.md

 `sonar-audit [-u <url>] [-t <token>] [--what <auditSelection>] [--sif <SIF>] [-f <file>] [--format [json|csv]] [-h] [-v <debugLevel>]`

-`--what` can be followed by a list of comma separated items to audit When `--what` is not specified, everything is audited
+`--what` can be followed by a list of comma separated items to audit.
+When `--what` is not specified, everything is audited

 - `--what settings`: Audits global settings and general system data (system info in particular)